-William Butler Yeats was born on June 13, 1865, in Dublin, Ireland.
-His father, John Yeats, studied law and art, and his mother, Susan, was descended from a wealthy merchant family.
+William Butler Yeats was born in Dublin, Ireland, on June 13, 1865.
+His father, John Butler Yeats, studied law and art, and his mother, Susan, was descended from a wealthy merchant family.
 After his birth, they moved to Merville, Sligo, where Yeats grew up.
 He often wrote about the area and its influence on his art.
-Yeats siblings, Jack, Elizabeth, and Susan Mary, were all artists.
+Yeats’ siblings, Jack, Elizabeth, and Susan Mary, were all artists.
 The two sisters were part of the Arts and Crafts movement, and his brother became a fairly well-known painter.

 The family moved to England in 1867, where John followed his career as an artist.
-The kids were educated at home before Yeats spent some time at Godolphin school.
+The children were educated at home before Yeats spent some time at Godolphin School.
 The Yeats family had to return to Dublin due to financial strains at the end of 1880.
 The young poet started writing during this period.

 it seems to me that she brought into my life those days—for as yet I saw only what lay upon the surface—the middle of the tint, a sound as of a Burmese gong, an over-powering tumult that had yet many pleasant secondary notes.